Introduction

 Valve Corporation

 I'm not really into gaming, but Counter-Strike 2 appears incredible, and playing it on macOS without external tools like CrossOver is simply not feasible given Valve's impressive new game engine.
 I tested it using the CrossOver program, but it was sluggish even on the lowest video settings.
-I'm so jealous seeing people post their videos on YouTube playing CS2 on their Linux distros without laggings.
+I'm so jealous seeing people post their videos on YouTube playing CS2 on their Linux distros without lagging.

 Perhaps the fact that Macs don't support many Steam games is a positive aspect.
 It's clear now that gaming can have negative effects.
 Macs are designed for those who wish to excel in their professions and not to play games.
 So, it all depends on what you are looking for.